openframeworks/ofBook/03a_OOPs!/chapter.md

 			myBall.erase(myBall.begin()+i); // we need to use an iterator/ reference to the vector position we want to delete }
 	}

+To learn more about stl::vector check xxx chapter or this online shory tutorial : http://www.openframeworks.cc/tutorials/c++%20concepts/001_stl_vectors_basic.html

 ##• 8 - quick intro to polymorphism